DataResponsibly/we-are-ai/modules/show me the data/_posts/2000-02-03-designing-a-classifier.md

 ### Wrap-Up (5 min)

-In the video we watched together, we learned about how machines learn from data.
+In the video we watched together, we saw how machines learn from data.
 We then followed up with an activity that explored how data can help identify credit card fraud.
 We started by forming a mental picture, or a “model”, of what constitutes fraud, then looked at different types of information we could use to encode that model as a logical rule, or a classifier.

-Models guide how we define problems and help identify ways to detect or solve them.
+Models guide how we define problems, and help identify ways to diagnose or solve them.
 When machines learn models from the data we give them, the results are logical rules that are only as good as the data on which they are trained.
-The quality of the input data and how initial predictions are tested against the real outcomes is up to us.

 Consider the classifiers shared by the group and spend a few minutes reflecting as a group:
 * Were you surprised by any of the rules that were created?